serena-zhu/ft_ssl_des/README.md

 # <a name="top">ft_ssl_des</a>

-ft_ssl is a program that recreates the base64, des-ecb, and des-cbc cipher commands functionalities of OpenSSL.
+ft_ssl is a program that recreates the functionalities of OpenSSL's base64, des-ecb, and des-cbc cipher commands.
 OpenSSL is a cryptographic toolkit library that is used to secure communications over computer networks.

 ## Contents